-Cannabis medicines supplied to a patient (by a pharmacy or medical practitioner) must be labelled with a dispensing label with the usual details for any dispensed medicine including name of the product, prescription number, patient name, directions for use, date of supply, name and address of supplier.
+Cannabis medicines supplied to a patient (by a pharmacy or medical practitioner) must be labelled with a dispensing label with the usual details required for any dispensed medicine.

-It should be noted that a pharmacy (or medical practitioner) cannot hold stock of any unregistered medicine unless it has been approved for supply by the Commonwealth.
+A pharmacy (or medical practitioner) cannot hold stock of any unregistered medicine unless it has been approved for supply, to a particular patient, by the Commonwealth.

 All supplies and receipts of Schedule 8 cannabis medicines (whether dispensed on prescription or supplied directly by a medical practitioner) must be recorded in a drug register.
 If used in a clinical trial, a record of the NSW Authority number must be made in the clinical trial records.

 Schedule 8 cannabis medicines must be stored separately and securely, as is required for any Schedule 8 medicine.
 All current cannabis medicines are Schedule 8 other than those that are Schedule 4 cannabidiol only.In a retail pharmacy or hospital pharmacy, a Schedule 8 medicine that requires refrigeration may be kept in a refrigerator rather than a safe if all of the following requirements are met: